francesca1606/Challenge1/README.md

           LDFLAGS ?= -Lpath/to/libmuparser.so

+If the program still cannot find these libraries, it might be necessary to update LD_LIBRARY_PATH through the terminal:
+          LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/lib

 After having done these steps, simply run make in the terminal If you want to remove the object file and the executable, run make clean